dimodi/project-templates/README.md

 The project templates are similar to the default .NET SDK Blazor project templates in terms of structure and configuration.
 The differences are:

 * The WebAssembly apps reference the latest minor version of the selected .NET version.
-* .NET 8 and .NET 9 apps use the `https` launch profile by default.
+* .NET 8-9 apps use the `https` launch profile by default.
 * The top bar uses background and border colors from the Telerik theme.
 This makes the styling consistent in dark mode.
 * The `<button>` and `<table>` HTML elements in the default sample pages are replaced with Telerik Button and Grid.
 * The `SurveyPrompt` Razor component is removed.